Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 === "Prefect"

-    1. In your activated Python environment, install Prefect and the necessary Dask dependencies via `pip install prefect prefect-dask dask-jobqueue`
-    2. Make an account on [Prefect Cloud](https://app.prefect.cloud/)
-    3. Make an [API Key](https://docs.prefect.io/cloud/users/api-keys/) and (optionally) store it in a `PREFECT_API_KEY` environment variable (e.g. in your `~/.bashrc`)
-    4. Run `prefect cloud login` from the command-line and enter your API key (or use the browser, if possible)

-    Additional configuration parameters can be modified, as described in the [Prefect documentation](https://docs.prefect.io/concepts/settings/).
+Take a moment to learn about the main Prefect concepts of a [`Flow`](https://docs.prefect.io/concepts/flows/) and a [`Task`](https://docs.prefect.io/concepts/tasks/).

 !!!
 Info

-        For a more detailed tutorial on how to use Prefect, refer to the ["Prefect Tutorial](https://docs.prefect.io/2.11.3/tutorial/).
+    For more details, be sure to refer to the [Prefect Tutorial](https://docs.prefect.io/tutorial/).
+The [Workflow Orchestration without DAGs](https://www.prefect.io/guide/blog/workflow-orchestration-without-dags/) blog post is also a good read.

 ## Examples